Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/Components Delivered/02-Architecture.md

 The system is organized into four primary functional layers:

 - **Account Abstraction Layer (AA Layer)**
-Manages user identity and registration flows, including support for Pure Proxy-based root accounts, SE-attested mobile proxy accounts, and registration of recovery items such as NFC tags or VCA tokens.
+Manages user identity and registration flows, including support for Pure Proxy-based root accounts, SE-attested mobile proxy accounts, and registration of recovery items such as NFC tags or VCA tokens (secure file for cloud backup)

 - **Authentication Layer**
 Provides on-device authentication and transaction validation via the Secure Element.
 It includes the AUTH extrinsic and enforces compliance with DSP-SCA by validating user input (e.g., biometric unlock + randomized keypad) directly within the TEE.